Aurubis (ETR:NDA) Given a €98.00 Price Target at Warburg Research

-Warburg Research set a €98.00 ($104.26) price objective on Aurubis (ETR:NDA – Get Rating) in a research report report published on Tuesday morning, Borsen Zeitung reports.
+Warburg Research set a €98.00 ($104.26) price target on Aurubis (ETR:NDA – Get Rating) in a research note issued to investors on Monday morning, Borsen Zeitung reports.

-A number of other brokerages have also commented on NDA.
-Deutsche Bank Aktiengesellschaft set a €78.00 ($82.98) price objective on shares of Aurubis in a report on Tuesday, October 25th.
-Baader Bank set a €110.00 ($117.02) target price on shares of Aurubis in a research note on Wednesday, December 21st.
+NDA has been the topic of a number of other reports.
+Deutsche Bank Aktiengesellschaft set a €78.00 ($82.98) price objective on shares of Aurubis in a research note on Tuesday, October 25th.
+Baader Bank set a €110.00 ($117.02) price objective on Aurubis in a research note on Tuesday, December 27th.

 Aurubis Company Profile